pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

 From here, you can either use `whois` to locate the attacker and work with the ISP to block them, or simply use your UFW firewall to block them directly.

 As mentioned, this subject is far too complex for a detailed tutorial in this section.
-For more information, try the [Ubuntu journalctl manpage (external link)](http://manpages.ubuntu.com/manpages/cosmic/man1/journalctl.1.html) or [another, similar source (external link)](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs).
+For more information, try the [Ubuntu journalctl manpage ](http://manpages.ubuntu.com/manpages/cosmic/man1/journalctl.1.html) or [another, similar source ](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs).

 <a href="#heading--postgres-security"><h2 id="heading--postgres-security">Implement PostgreSQL security</h2></a>

 PostgreSQL contains secrets, and should be encrypted for maximum protection.
-You should consider [full disk encryption (external link)](https://help.ubuntu.com/community/Full_Disk_Encryption_Howto_2019).
-Also recommended is [TLS encryption between MAAS and PostgreSQL (external link)]( https://www.postgresql.org/docs/current/ssl-tcp.html).
+You should consider [full disk encryption ](https://help.ubuntu.com/community/Full_Disk_Encryption_Howto_2019).
+Also recommended is [TLS encryption between MAAS and PostgreSQL ]( https://www.postgresql.org/docs/current/ssl-tcp.html).

 <a href="#heading--what-else-to-do"><h2 id="heading--what-else-to-do">Other things you can do to harden MAAS</h2></a>